Home » Can You Release A Parrot Into The Wild?

 Food

-Even when they look for food, domesticated parrots can’t differentiate between something edible and something that might make them sick.
+Parrots learn which foods to eat from their parents.
+Even when they look for food, domesticated parrots can’t differentiate between something edible and something that could make them sick.

 Stress

-Can Caged Birds Survive in The Wild?
+Caged Birds Are Unlikely To Survive in The Wild

 Urban Release

-There are cases of flocks gathering in urban settings, like the monk parakeets of Chicago’s Hyde Park.
+Some flocks gather in urban settings, like the monk parakeets of Chicago’s Hyde Park.
+They’re native to South America but have made their home at Hyde Park.

 Whole Flock Together